Scurrlin/cost_of_virtuosity/spec.md

 ### Makefile

-The Makefile provides standardized entry points for common tasks.
-Anyone can run `make test` or `make docker-test` without reading documentation—this is especially important for reproducible workflows when evaluating code or models across different environments.
+The Makefile provides an easy path to testing.
+If you're not exactly sure what to do or pressed for time, just run `make test` or `make docker-test` to start the test suite.

 ```makefile
 test:               # Run all tests